 What is a mentor?

-Every Bootcamp graduate gets a mentor; an experienced and trusted adviser who helps them figure out how to run more effective campaigns.
+Every Bootcamp graduate is offered a mentor; a fellow campaigner who offers peer support and helps them figure out how to run more effective campaigns.
 All our mentors give up their time for free and agree to meet their Bootcamper at least 4 times over 12 months, though most pairs meet more frequently.
 Past mentors have found it really rewarding to support a Bootcamper through their campaigning journey.

 If you're interested in being a mentor just click here to find out more and sign up.

 We set up the mentor scheme because though it's amazing to go on a week long residential where campaigners come together to spur you on, often when you get back home you find all sorts of new problems confronting you.
 Mentors are there to help you figure out how best to tackle those problems.